Derifield History, Family Crest & Coats of Arms

 The surname Derifield was first found in Sussex where they held a family seat as Lords of the Manor.
 The Norman influence of English history prevailed after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 The family name was one of many recruited by Henry 1st into England.
 The family name was first referenced in the 12th century when they held estates in that county.
 They were from Deville or Davidville in Neufchatel in Normandy.

-Important Dates for the Derifield family
+Early History of the Derifield family

 This web page shows only a small excerpt of our Derifield research.
 Another 178 words (13 lines of text) covering the years 1107, 1603, 1650, 1683, 1713, 1877, and 1883 are included under the topic Early Derifield History in all our PDF Extended History products and printed products wherever possible.